-Disorder has a long an ugly history in the United States.
-Real estate developers, urban planners, and politicians have been decrying “blight” since the early 20th century.
-With the great migration of African Americans from the southern states to northern cities, blight became a code word for undesirable people.
-In the 1950s and the rhetoric of blight fueled urban renewal.
+Disorder has a long and ugly history in the United States.
+Real estate developers, urban planners and politicians have been decrying “blight” since the early 20th century.
+With the great migration of African Americans from the Southern states to Northern cities, "blight" became a code word for undesirable people.
+In the 1950s, the rhetoric of blight fueled urban renewal.
 In the 1980s, “blight” became “disorder,” became linked to crime, and enforcement became the solution.

 So what should we do about “disorder?”
 There is no single direct solution — disorder covers too wide a range of activities to address with a generic remedy.
 However, problem-solving and situation approaches have often proved useful for finding tailored solutions to particular problems.
 Often, tailored solutions require those who own and operate places to take care of the messes they allow or create.
 My condominium building, for example, changed the ground cover to an aesthetic surface that dogs avoid, thus reducing the dog excrement problem.
 No dog walkers were arrested.

 New York City’s subway system provides an illustration of these dynamics.
-Rampant anti-social behavior, crime, and violence was ultimately only curbed by the conscientious and systematic increase in proactive policing in the early 1990s.
-And patrolling infractions like loitering also allowed police to prevent larger crimes by, for example, discovering weapons on low-level offenders and deterring others from entering the subway system or entering armed.
+Rampant antisocial behavior, crime, and violence was ultimately only curbed by the conscientious and systematic increase in proactive policing in the early 1990s.
+And patrolling infractions like loitering also allowed police to prevent larger crimes by, for example, discovering weapons on low-level offenders and deterring others from entering the subway system armed.

-Greg Newburn is the director of criminal justice at the Niskanen Center.
-Richard Hahn is a research scholar at New York University’s Marron Institute of Urban Management.
+Greg Newburn is the director of criminal justice at the Niskanen Center Richard Hahn is the senior fellow for research, criminal justice, at the Niskanen Center

 - Triage: Responses should match the rational capacity of the person subject to the response.
 Diversion to services may be more efficient and fair for people who present mental or substance misuse problems.
 Coercion may be necessary for sufficiently rational people, though it should be designed to create temporary disruption rather than lasting harm.